 Many scientists are deeply knowledgable about the effects of climate change on biological systems.
 As a group, they have generated an immense wealth of accumulated knowledge that cuts across organisms, ecosystem types, and regions.
 Despite the major role scientists have played in generating knowledge about climate change outcomes, my sense is that few scientists have devoted serious consideration to why, given the accumulate evidenced, nothing is being done to mitigate climate change.
 They look at international agreements that seem powerless and ineffective and wonder: Is the reason for a lack of emissions reductions to mitigate climate change simply a lack of “political will”?
 I recently read the book Climate levaiathan: a political theory of our planetary future by Joel Wainwright and Geoff Mann that tackles this very question.

-The authors’s main argument that “international aggrements [i.e. the Paris Agreement] depend almost wholly on the comodification of carbon in every ecosystem and economy”.
-However, such solutions are doomed to fail because the optimal self-interest strategy of participants (i.e. individual countries) in such international agreements is “to emit freely and to free-ride on the carbon controls of others”.
+The authors’s main argument is that “international aggrements [i.e. the Paris Agreement] depend almost wholly on the comodification of carbon in every ecosystem and economy” but such solutions are doomed to fail because the optimal self-interest strategy of participants (i.e. individual countries) in such international agreements is “to emit freely and to free-ride on the carbon controls of others”.
 Given this distinctly political framing, Wainwright and Mann argue that, “if the market is a apolitical then it is ridiculous to suggest it as a solution to what is in many ways today’s defining political question.”

 - A world where we rely on the markets to “save” us; Nations remain divided and we have ceded contol of the planet to “economic elites”.
 There is a heavy reliance on geoengineering.
 I think of this as the Elon Musk scenario.